ministryofjustice/manage-supervisions-design-history/app/posts/2021-07-16-sentence-tab.md

 We try to surface as much relevant information upfront in the description as we can – for example the type, subtype and any values.
 For example, "150 hours unpaid work" rather than just "Unpaid work".

-### Order length extended

-An example of a requirement not covered is ‘Order length extended’, using this someone could add more RAR days.
-We need to do further investigation around when/how this requirement is used.

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({
   title: 'Examples of requirement descriptions',